How To Underline In A Text

 Q: How do I underline in HTML?

 A: Use the <u> tag to underline text.
-For example: <u>This text is underlined</u>.
-Still, it's generally recommended to use CSS for styling, as the <u> tag can be confused with hyperlinks.
+In real terms, for example: <u>This text is underlined</u>.
+Even so, it's generally recommended to use CSS for styling, as the <u> tag can be confused with hyperlinks.

 Q: How do I underline in CSS?